- Hourly / - BiWeekly /

 Ability to learn to enhance and develop problem solving and coping capabilities of inmates or offenders;

-Ability to learn to identify social services, medical and mental hygiene resources for individuals with disabilities and aged individuals and to learn to appropriately link inmates or offenders to them;
+Ability to learn to identify social services, medical and mental hygiene resources for individuals with disabilities and aged individuals and to learn to appropriately link inmates or offenders to the services and resources;

 Ability to learn to make recommendations regarding individualized plans of service;